equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 And that's it.
 The most important lesson I've learned form Elixir is this way of coding some bids of modification logic.

-"Does this mean I will be able to write multithread code in MRI Ruby ?"
-No, nooooo!
-You still have the same limitation with current version.
-I just wanted to show you how beautiful this style of code is.

 ![](https://raw.githubusercontent.com/equivalent/scrapbook2/master/assets/images/2017/rly.jpg)

-Well at this point you may be regretting that you waste your time on this article.
-"Is this really what you wanted to show me?"
+You may be asking is this really all?

 Well there is more to it.
+Let's dive do Rails example:

 ### Backgroud worker example